fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 We’ve covered some ideas on vertical rhythm.
-As we’ve found out, browser rendering engines unfortunately lack support for proper typography needs.
+As we’ve found out, browser rendering engines unfortunately lack support for proper typography.
 We’ve described few tips on how to work around it ourselves.
-I hope that rendering engines will improve at some point in future.
+Let’s hope the rendering engines will improve at some point in future.
 Until then, we have two options:

 1. Ignore the baseline troubles and focus just on the basics
 2. Put significant effort to make your website stand out

-Since you’ve read all the way down to conclusion, I you still like the option two more.
+Since you’ve read all the way down to conclusion, I bet you might like the option two a bit more.

 And in case you enjoyed the article, stay tuned for the next part of *Building a simple company website the Hard Way* series.
 We’ll shed some light on Web Workers.